 - Urgent communications – Emails often get buried, which means it’s not a viable option for emergencies when time is of the essence.

 How Pilera’s email platform can improve your communications:

 - Rich text editor – You can create professional-looking newsletters with images to send to their community.

 - Documents – Attach files that you need to include in an announcement.

-- Unlimited emails – Many email providers set a limit on how many emails you can send in a 24-hour period.
-Since Pilera doesn’t place a limit on the number of emails, you can send an email to a single community or even your entire portfolio in just minutes.
+- Unlimited emails – Many email providers limit how many emails you can send in 24 hours.
+Since Pilera doesn’t limit the number of emails, you can email a single community or your entire portfolio in just minutes.

 2) Automated phone calls

-An automated phone calling system translates your text into an audio message to place hundreds of calls in just minutes.
-It’s a great method to incorporate in your communications mix because almost every individual in the United States has access to phone lines.
+An automated phone calling system translates your text into an audio message to place hundreds of calls in minutes.
+It’s a great method to incorporate into your communications mix because almost everyone in the United States can access phone lines.
 It’s also a great option for elder demographics who may not have text or email.
 For your community, automating phone calls reduces costs and increases staff efficiency over traditional methods like placing individual phone calls.